Our website uses cookies for statistical purposes.

 7. financial statements preparation and filing in accordance with the latest accounting standards.

 Foreign citizens and investors can also benefit from the support of our chartered accountant in South Korea.
+Feel free to address to our accountants in South Korea.

 Depending on your reasons for immigration to South Korea, you need to apply for a specific type of residence permit.
 There are numerous types of permits that are available.
 Among them, you can choose one for a self-employed individual, a student, a work permit, and family reunification, for example.
 Call us for information on each of them.